 This home was owned by Arnold "Buddy" Gillespie in the early 1960's.
 Gillespie was a special effects artist for MGM from 1925-1962 and was nominated for thirteen Academy Awards including for The Wizard of Oz, Mrs. Miniver, Mutiny on the Bounty (1962), and won for his work on Thirty Seconds Over Tokyo, Dolphin Street, and Ben Hur (1959).
 His career with MGM spanned the 1925 and 1959 versions of Ben Hur and the 1935 and 1962 versions of Mutiny on the Bounty.

 This Alexander home (Suburba elevation) was originally owned by three time Olympic medalist Parry O'Brien.
-O'Brien won the gold medal in shot put twice in 1952 and then again in 1956 (just prior to owning the home).
-He also won the silver medal in 1960.
+O'Brien developed a new technique by himself, and it was ultimately adopted by all shot-putters.
+It called for the putter to start with his back to the shot's eventual line of flight, thus turning 180° before the release.
+O'Brien became the most dominant shotputter of his time, winning 116 consecutive meets, including two Olympic gold medals (at the Helsinki games in 1952 and at the Melbourne games 1956) becoming the first Olympian to repeat as shotput gold medalist in nearly 50 years.
+He then took silver at the Rome 1960 Olympic Games and was the American flag bearer for the Tokyo 1964 Olympic Games Opening Ceremony, where he finished fourth.
 O'Brien was inducted into the IAAF and US Olympic halls of fame.
 Interestingly, he attended the University of Southern California at the same time as Robert Alexander and William Krisel.
 Telephone directories indicate that O'Brien never lived in the home, but rather rented it (initially to William Podell and then to Police Officer Gale Eldridge) before he sold it in early 1963.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.